44sides/-ITSTEP-C-Final-Project/README.md

 The program should be designed in an ergonomic interface, and also have accompanying documentation.
-There must be a rendering of functions and procedures in separate files (header files).
+There must be a transfer of functions and procedures in separate files (header files).

 The database must be in the form of a text or binary file.
-The files will change depending on the addition or removal of objects.
+The files will be changed depending on the addition or removal of objects.

 ## System users
 - Profile "GUEST"